MicrosoftDocs/semantic-kernel-docs/semantic-kernel/agents/plugins/native-functions/using-the-SKFunction-decorator.md

 | Math Plugin | Sqrt | Native | Takes the square root of a number |
 | Math Plugin | Multiple | Native | Multiplies two numbers together |

 In this article, we'll start with a simple example by demonstrating how to create a `Sqrt` function.
 In the [Using multiple inputs and outputs](./multiple-parameters.md) article, we'll then show how to create functions that require multiple inputs (like the `Multiply` function).
-Finally, in the [Calling nested functions](./calling-nested-functions.md) article, we'll show how to create the `RouteRequest` and `GetNumbers` functions which combine native and semantic functions together.
+Finally, in the [Calling nested functions](./calling-nested-functions.md) article, we'll show how to create the `RouteRequest` and `GetNumbers` functions which combine native and prompts together.

 ## Finding a home for your native functions

-You can place native functions in the same plugin directory as your semantic functions.
-For example, to create native functions for a plugin called `MyPlugin`, you can create a new file called _MyPlugin.cs_ in the same directory as your semantic functions.
+You can place native functions in the same plugin directory as your prompts.
+For example, to create native functions for a plugin called `MyPlugin`, you can create a new file called _MyPlugin.cs_ in the same directory as your prompts.

 ```directory
 MyPluginsDirectory